wandi-ssal/secure-application-logger/README.md

 Setup [LoggerMessageDefines.txt](Wandi-SSAL-LoggerMessageDefines.pdf) file used by Wandi-SSAL API functions.

-Refer to [Wandi-SSAL-examples.c](Wandi-SSAL-examples.c) for application examples.
+Refer to [Wandi-SSAL-examples.c](Wandi-SSAL-examples.c) for detailed application examples.

 Curent and expanding list of [Wandi-SSAL Capabilities](https://www.istech.com/?page_id=570) for Free and Paid versions.
 [^1]: Wandi-SSAL Free Version support capabilities 1 and 2 only.